| Art at the Turn

 to become.
 It was not an accurate presentation of the average

+person.
 During the Archaic

 Period constant war was being waged against Greece.
 The